processone/docs.ejabberd.im/content/admin/configuration/listen-options.md

 *ModuleName*

-Mandatory option to define what module will serve the port.
+Mandatory option to define what [listening module](listen.md) will serve the incoming connections to the port.

 ## password